ivoa/ivoa-web/content/members/_index.md

 ---
-title: "Members"
+title: "Information for IVOA Members"
 draft: false
 tags:
 - members
 ---

-# Information for IVOA Members

 This section provides some quick links for members of IVOA working groups - twiki pages, events calendar, links to current versions of